gmurad/TestWork1020/README.md

 ## Navigation

-There is three users by defaul Admin, Manager and Guest.
+There is three users by defaul Admin, Manager and Guest.<br />
-Admin can create, delete and read posts.
+Admin can create, delete and read posts.<br />
-Manager has the right to delete and read posts.
+Manager has the rights to delete and read posts.<br />
-Guest can only read posts.
+Guest can only read posts.<br />

+## Users credentials
+Email and password for Admin, Manager and Guest according to<br />
+"admin@mail.com", "password"<br />
+"manager@mail.com", "password"<br />
+"guest@mail.com", "password"<br />